makemassair/Code-Quiz/pseudocode.md

 *** Give the user the ability to save their initials and their score** ~~37.
 Get value of input box~~
 ~~38.
 Make sure value wasn't empty~~
-39. Get saved scores from localstorage, or if there isn't any, set to empty array
-40. Declare new variable for a new score object for the current user.
-Object to have two properties (one for the score and one for the initials)
+~~39.
+Get saved scores from localstorage, or if there isn't any, set to empty array~~ ~~40.
+Declare new variable for a new score object for the current user.
+Object to have two properties (one for the score and one for the initials)~~
-41. Save to localstorage
+~~41.
+Save to localstorage~~
 42. Redirect to highscore.html page.
 43. In your scores.js file, create a function display the high scores.
 44. either get scores from localstorage or set to empty array